JusRecondo/minimalist-portfolio/README.md

-# Minimalist Resume/Portfolio
+# Jus Recondo Minimalist Resume/Portfolio

-Esquema del JSON de CV de [jsonresume.org](https://jsonresume.org/schema/)
+JSON CV scheme from [jsonresume.org](https://jsonresume.org/schema/)

-Basado en el diseño de [Bartosz Jarocki](https://github.com/BartoszJarocki/cv) y en el proyecto de [midudev](https://github.com/midudev/minimalist-portfolio-json)
+Based on the design by [Bartosz Jarocki](https://github.com/BartoszJarocki/cv) and on the project by [midudev](https://github.com/midudev/minimalist-portfolio-json)

 ## Stack